 What is Happening?

 The book of Exodus picks up right where Genesis, the book before it, left off.
-The two books are tied together by a genealogy.
-Which is a list of fathers and their children, kind of like a family tree.
+The two books are tied together by a genealogy, which is a list of fathers and their children, kind of like a family tree.

 Back in Genesis, which is the first book of the Bible, God makes a promise to Adam and Eve about how he is going to fix all the sin that has come into the world and make a way for people to come back and live with him in the Garden.
 Here’s how he would do it: one of Adam and Eve’s children will stomp out evil forever.

 So, throughout, Genesis we get genealogy after genealogy, list after list, tracing God’s promise through the different branches of Adam and Eve’s children.
-All the while, we are looking for the one descendent who will defeat sin and open up a way for people to live with God again.
+All the while, we are looking for the one descendant who will defeat sin and open up a way for people to live with God again.

 God continues this promise to one of Eve’s children, a man named Abraham, and then repeats the promise to Abraham’s son and grandson, Isaac and Jacob.
 God promises that their family tree will grow so large, that their descendants would outnumber the stars in the sky.